csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 In this assignment you will implement the first part of your mC compiler front-end.

 To get you started, some code is provided as [mCc Template](https://github.com/W4RH4WK/mCc).
-Your are encouraged, but *not required* to use this code-base.
+You are encouraged, but *not required* to use this code-base.

 The specification of the input language mC can be found in [`mC_specification.md`](mC_specification.md).

 Your compiler must be written in C, although you can use C++ for unit testing.

 Build your compiler as (shared) library and use it via dedicated executables.
-See the template repository regarding this requirement.
+An example for this can be found in the provided code.

 ## Task 0